 "The Typewriter [resists] efforts to either eliminate it, or subjugate its users to the instrumentalizing imperatives of the Information Regime.
 And it is indeed those people which constitute the vast bulk of The Typewriter Revolution’s content, the insurgents themselves. ... their stories were a profound encouragement to read."

 How do you find a good one?

-How should you take care of it ?
+How do you take care of it ?

 Follow The Typewriter Revolution:

 What do thousands of writers, makers, kids, poets, artists, steampunks, and hipsters have in common?
 They love typewriters—the magical, mechanical contraptions that are enjoying a surprising second life in the 21st century.
 The Typewriter Revolution documents the movement and provides practical advice on how to choose a typewriter, use it, and care for it—from National Novel Writing Month to letter-writing socials, from type-ins to customized typewriters.
-The book features leaders of the 21st-century typewriter revival, including artists such as L.A.
+The book includes leaders of the 21st-century typewriter revival such as artists L.A.
 Marler, Keira Rathbone, and Tim Youd; street typists such as Typewriter Rodeo, Poems While You Wait, and Jacqueline Suskin; and the bloggers of the Typosphere.